quicwg/base-drafts/draft-ietf-quic-tls.md

 Unlike TLS over TCP, QUIC applications which want to send data do not send it through TLS "application_data" records.
-Rather, they send it as QUIC STREAM frames which are then carried in QUIC packets.
+Rather, they send it as QUIC STREAM frames or other frame types which are then carried in QUIC packets.

 # Carrying TLS Messages {#carrying-tls}